See what questions

 Conditions that are commonly undiagnosed in related areas may include:

-Tremor is a rhythmic, involuntary muscular contraction characterized by oscillations (to-and-fro ...
+Tremor is a rhythmic, involuntary muscular contraction characterized...
 (Source: excerpt from NINDS Tremor Information Page: NINDS)

 The list below shows some of the causes of Tremors mentioned in various sources: